 32 pages $20

-Teachers curriculum relevant.
-Explains, very simply, the origins of wampum, what it was made from and its use as well as the balanced connection to nature.
-This book is part of the First Nations Resource Collection.
+Wampum, The Story of Shaylyn the Clam explains, very simply, the origins of wampum, what it was made from and its use as well as the balanced connection to nature.
+This book is also a part of the First Nations Resource Collection.

 1. A teaching text about the relevance of wampum.

 2. Key vocabulary.

 6. Aligned with Ontario curriculum expectations.